 BIOGRAPHY

 Born in Phoenix, Arizona in 1990, Trevor Ganske currently lives and works in Las Vegas, Nevada.
 He received a BFA in graphic design from Northern Arizona University in 2013, followed by a Master's Degree in Museum Studies from the University of Colorado at Boulder in 2019.
-Since professionalizing his art career in the Las Vegas area, he has participated in several local group exhibitions and included work in the 2021 juried Bullfrog Biennial exhibition at the Goldwell Open Air Museum.
+Trevor works in design and installation of museum exhibitions, and participates in local art shows around southern Nevada.
 His work is housed in local and international private collections.

 CURRENT &